 Dana McKee handles all aspects of family law, which includes divorces, separation agreements, custody and child support disputes, and prenuptial agreements.
 She is a tough but fair negotiator who has successfully handled numerous mediations, trials, and appeals.
 Dana serves as a Court Ordered Settlement Conference Facilitator for the Family Division of the Circuit Court for Baltimore City and has taught courses on custody issues for the National Association of Social Workers.

-She is also trained as a collaborative family law attorney and is a board member of The Collaborative Professionals of Baltimore, a member of the Howard County Collaborative Professionals, and a member of the International Academy of Collaborative Professionals.
+She is also trained as a collaborative family law attorney, a board member of The Collaborative Professionals of Baltimore, and a member of the Howard County Collaborative Professionals and the International Academy of Collaborative Professionals.

 In addition to family law, Dana handles a variety of complex commercial and personal injury litigation matters.
 In March 2000, she obtained substantial sanctions against a national manufacturer and its attorneys for discovery abuses in a product liability case – a decision that has received statewide and national attention.
 Prior to joining Brown, Goldstein & Levy, Dana was an attorney with Frank, Bernstein, Conaway & Goldman, where her practice was devoted exclusively to complex commercial litigation.

 Dana is a member of the state and federal bars of Maryland, the District of Columbia, and New Jersey.
 She is an active member of the Maryland Association for Justice, the Baltimore County Bar Association Family Law Committee, and the Baltimore City Bar Association Family Law Committee.